archethic-foundation/libjs/README.md

   ### deriveAddress(seed, index, curve, hashAlgo)

-  It creates a transaction address by extract the public key from the key derivation and hash it into a hexadecimial format
+  It creates a transaction address by extract the public key from the key derivation and hash it into a hexadecimal format

   - `seed` is hexadecimal encoding or ArrayBuffer representing the transaction chain seed to be able to derive and generate the keys
   - `index` is the number of transactions in the chain, to generate the actual and the next public key (see below the cryptography section)